slateci/minislate/COMMANDS.md

 _No Arguments_.

 ### Proxy
-Access load balanced services from the ost
+Access load balanced services from the host
 ```
 $ ./minislate proxy 127.18.0.150:80
 ```